evan-brass/evan-brass.github.io/content/about.md

 In addition to programming, I've dabbled in knitting, soap making, and sourdough bread.
 I shave with a double edged safety razor because it's cheaper and requires less single use plastic.

-If you discover that we are interested in some of the same things then please let me know: [@evan_brass](https://twitter.com/evan_brass)
+If you discover that we are interested in some of the same things then please let me know!